Don M. Gottfredson Professor of Evidence-Based Criminology

 Anthony A. Braga is the Don M. Gottfredson Professor of Evidence-Based Criminology in the School of Criminal Justice at Rutgers University and a Senior Research Fellow in the Program in Criminal Justice Policy and Management at Harvard University.
-He is also a member of the University of Chicago Crime Lab and a Senior Fellow in the Chief Justice Earl Warren Institute on Law and Social Policy at the University of California, Berkeley.
-He is currently the President and an elected Fellow of the Academy of Experimental Criminology.
+He is also a member of the University of Chicago Crime Lab.
+He is the immediate Past President and an elected Fellow of the Academy of Experimental Criminology.
 He received his M.P.A. from Harvard University and his Ph.D. in Criminal Justice from Rutgers University.

 Areas of Specialization

 Firearms & Violence

 Welsh, Brandon C., Anthony A. Braga, and Gerben J. N. Bruinsma (Eds.).
 2013.
 Experimental Criminology: Prospects for Improving Science and Public Policy.
 New York: Cambridge University Press.

 Lipton, Robert, Xiaowen Yang, Anthony A. Braga, Jason Goldstick, Manya Newton, and Melissa Rura.
 2013.
 “The Geography of Violence, Alcohol Outlets, and Drug Arrests in Boston.”
 American Journal of Public Health, 103 (4): 657 – 664.

 Braga, Anthony A., Garen J. Wintemute, Glenn L. Pierce, Philip J. Cook, and Greg Ridgeway.
 2012.
 “Interpreting the Empirical Evidence on Illegal Gun Market Dynamics.”
 Journal of Urban Health, 89 (5): 779 – 793.